Gadnalf/android-studio-game-center/Phase1/docs/test_run.md

     - left the app and came back in and saw new scores for new user and old scores still showing
 - test that after changing the game settings the scoreboard will update
     - TODO
+- scores are updating
+    - TODO
+- test winning with higher score updates
+    - TODO
+- transitioning to scoreboard -> settings (updating) -> back to scoreboard
+    -

 ### undo
 - after loading making sure undo still works